psv2522/StockGPT/README.md

 ## Overview

-StockGPT provides intelligent stock analysis by leveraging advanced language models and data analysis libraries.
-This project utilizes langchain with OpenAI, along with various Python libraries for data processing and visualization.
+StockGPT can be used for intelligent stock analysis by leveraging advanced LLMs with tool calling.
+This project utilizes langchain with OpenAI, along with various Python libraries for tool calling and stock chart visualisation.

 ## Installation